UKFELs/Puffin/README.txt

 variable in the main input file.
 Currently, only this one strength factor may be specified which will be shared by all chicanes.

-An undulator taper can also be added in the main input file.
-Presently, if a lattice file is used, this taper will be applied to ALL undulator modules, and the taper will be applied to the undulator parameter of each module.
-Only a linear taper may be supplied for now.

 COMPILATION ON HPC MACHINES
 ===========================